 - You can't work for four hours in your kitchen and deduct your new refrigerator, for instance

-- You must have a dedicated area that you only use for business, and only expenses generated by that area can appear on Form 8829
+- You must have a dedicated area that you only use for business, and only expenses generated by that area can be used on Form 8829

-Any expenses you deduct must be directly related to your business.
+Any expenses you deduct has to be directly related to your business.
 Typical allowable expenses are similar to those allowed for office-based businesses.
 Common deductions include:

 - Repairs and maintenance